 “I am certainly proud to add Korra to the pantheon of TV characters, which is perpetually sorely lacking in multifaceted female characters who aren’t sidekicks, subordinates or mere trophies for male characters,” co-creator Bryan Konietzko once told me.
 “The notion that she is the most potent female character you can think of, and no other comes to mind, in a time when I hear there are more TV shows in production than ever before, is pretty depressing.”

 News that her (often aimless) parent corporation Nickelodeon has struck a deal with Netflix to reanimate not just Korra but also the young elemental legends of Avatar: The Last Airbender, has blessedly broken.
 Prequels and sequels and adaptations and (re)iterations of books and comics and shows and movies are doubtlessly already hatching, and on their way.
+For now, people can find the old creations by using various streaming sites that the old series, and films could be available on.
+Many fans may even take to using a Pirate Proxy in order to gain access to the classical series and film to start rewatching them in time for the new adaptations.
+Some people even search for ways to watch things like these for free.
+Fortunately, you can find ways to watch for free with more information here.

 Hollywood, Calif. – November 13, 2019 – Netflix and Nickelodeon today announced that they have formed a new, multi-year output deal to produce original animated feature films and television series – based both on the Nickelodeon library of characters as well as all-new IP – for kids and families around the world.
 This marks an expansion of the existing relationship between the companies, which has already brought several popular titles to Netflix, including animated specials Rocko’s Modern Life: Static Cling and Invader Zim: Enter the Florpus.
 Also forthcoming are specials based on The Loud House and Rise of the Teenage Mutant Ninja Turtles.